CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 $$ \text{number of temperatures use for annealing} = \frac{\text{Starting temperature - Ending temperature}}{\text{decrement}} + 1 $$

-The numbers of collisions are defined by users.
+The simulation temperature and numbers of collisions are defined by users.
 Larger system will need longer simulation times.
-It is recommended to start the simulation with no longer than 100 billion collisions.
-If the system has not aggregated after 100 billion collision, the simulations can be extended.
+The frequency to write ouput is defined in *input.txt*.
+This value is called a round of simulation.
+The total number of collisions will depend on number of simulation rounds which is defined in submission script.
+> foreach i (`seq 1 number_of_simulation_round`)
+>
+> mpirun /**path_to_executive_file_DMDPRIME20**/DMDPRIME20 < inputs/simtemp_$i > outputs/out_simtemp_$i
+>
+> end

 ## Developing Status
 The software is being developed and updated.
 An result analysis package is being developed.